heimrichhannot/contao-news-relocate-bundle/README.md

             <td>
                 The article will not be available anymore and calling the url will redirect to the provided relocate url.<br>
                 The article will not be indexed by the search indexer and will be removed from the sitemap.
+                The pagerank of the article get lost.
             </td>
         </tr>
         <tr>
             <td>redirect</td>
-            <td>The article is still available, but it's canonical url is set to the relocate url.</td>
+            <td>The article is still available, but it's canonical url is set to the relocate url, this should transfer the pagerank to the relocate url.</td>
         </tr>
 </table>